 Nick Cousins Contract Information:

 Signed a one-year contract with the Flyers in July of 2016.

-Cousins has received a qualifying offer from the Flyers, The Philadelphia Inquirer reports.
+Cousins accepted his $937,125 qualifying offer from Philadelphia on Thursday, Sam Carchidi of The Philadelphia Inquirer reports.

 To instantly reveal our fantasy analysis of every player – including Nick Cousins – simply subscribe now.

 Age is determined on October 1st of each season.No Yes

 Nick Cousins: Past News Updates ( ▲ View most recent update )